-To receive compensation under the Program, Petitioner must prove either 1) that E.R.B. suffered a "Table Injury"-i.e., an injury falling within the Vaccine Injury Table- corresponding to one of E.R.B's vaccinations, or 2) that E.R.B. suffered an injury that was actually caused by a vaccine.
+To receive compensation under the Program, Petitioner must prove either 1) that the injured party suffered a "Table Injury"-i.e., an injury falling within the Vaccine Injury Table-corresponding to vaccination, or 2) that the injured party suffered an injury that was actually caused by a vaccine.
 See §§ 13 (a)(1)(A) and 11(c)(1).
-An examination of the record did not uncover any evidence that E.R.B. suffered a "Table Injury."
-Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that E.R.B's alleged injury was vaccine-caused.
+An examination of the record did not uncover any evidence that Brian Barkas suffered a "Table Injury."
+Further, the record does not contain persuasive evidence indicating that Mr. Barkas's alleged injury was vaccine-caused.